 The Diffie-Hellman algorithm has applications in various use cases that require secure key exchanges.
 The algorithm is valuable in any scenario that involves communication over a potentially unsafe channel.
 This key exchange is also vital where pre-shared secret keys are impossible or impractical.

-Here are a few common use cases for the Diffie-Hellman algorithm:
+Here are a few everyday use cases for the Diffie-Hellman algorithm:

 - Secure internet communication.
 Diffie-Hellman is a fundamental component in TLS and SSL protocols.
 The algorithm enables secure connections between web browsers and servers.